 If a network failure compromises the collection of data between your remotes and central console (HMI in SCADA terms), your remote equipment should provide for local visibility.
 Turn the worst case of having to dispatch techs to critical remote sites into a much better case by ensuring that they'll be able to browse to your remote units and have local SCADA until the network is restored.

-Before you make a decision about your SCADA DNP3 monitoring, there's a lot more you need to know - especially if you have a rather unique network.
+Now you know the main pros and cons of DNP protocol.
+But, before you make a decision about your SCADA DNP3 monitoring, there's a lot more you need to know - especially if you have a rather unique network.
 There are dangers you want to avoid, and there are also opportunities to improve your remote site maintenance that you don't want to miss.

 If you want more information about the DNP3 protocol or are ready to start your remote monitoring project, you can contact me today.
 I'll be happy to help you.